San Diego Juvenile Detention Sexual Abuse Lawsuits

 Juvenile Ranch Facility (JRF)

-JRF has faced lawsuits from former residents who say they were sexually abused by staff and other detainees.
-The complaints include claims of institutional negligence, stating that staff failed to intervene or report abuse.
+Juvenile Ranch Facility has faced lawsuits from former residents who say they were sexually abused by staff and other detainees.
+The complaints allege institutional negligence, claiming that staff failed to intervene or report abuse.
 Survivors have also described a culture of silence and intimidation, making it harder for minors to seek help or speak out.

 San Pasqual Academy (SPA)